Develop your students’ information and digital literacy skills

 Your Subject Librarian will work with you to design appropriate classes, activities and assessments tailored to meet your specific learning goals and activities.
 We do schedule some generic classes throughout the year that students can attend independently of their programme for example, we run a popular class on using our bibliographic management software tool called Zotero.
 Students can view these classes on our Classes & Workshops calendar.

 All library classes and one-to-one consultations can be delivered in person or online via Zoom.
 We also have an array of online learning materials and guides for independent individual learning that you can recommend to your students.
 You can integrate some of these materials into your own teaching and/or module pages in Loop.

 Graduate Research Students

 The Library offers a range of workshops aimed specifically at research students.
-These workshops are scheduled as part of the university’s Graduate Training Programme (this will link to page on Grad Training in the research pages).
+These workshops are scheduled as part of the university’s Graduate Training Programme.